Why It Matters

 Week 3: Visualizing the Lifecycle

 An onsite design-thinking workshop brought cross-functional stakeholders together to map the full experimentation journey — from idea to deployment, iteration, and promotion.
-This exercise revealed not just pain points, but opportunities to simplify and scale.
+This course of action revealed not just pain points, but opportunities to simplify and scale.

 Weeks 4-6: Defining a Scalable Vision